How to get started on your Voice Search Marketing

 5. Get your schema right

 Don’t overlook this.
 Your Schema is quite important because it allows you to optimise your right snippets which are used by Google to feature answers for voice search queries.
 The schema will come in hand when users are making non-branded voice search queries and trying to get more information.
 People are often than not, trying to get some information quite quickly and don’t want to visit a website.
 Schema markup is the tool that allows them to find this info straightaway without having to browse several websites.
 How can this help your business?
 It will establish authority and obviously give you more traffic when users click to get more information.
 Some schemas are more important than others.
-This article talks about which ones you need to focus on.
+This guide explains which schemas you need to focus on.

 6. So, now what?